uv-software/PCANBasic-Wrapper/README.md

 ### Dual-License

-This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
+Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
-You can choose between one of them if you use this work in whole or in part.
+You can choose between one of them if you use these portions of this work in whole or in part.

 `SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`